iamwebdev/laravel-custom-guard/readme.md

 	-$admin->password = Hash::make('Password of Admin')
 	-$admin-save()

+## App is ready to run
-# Start laravel application using php artisan serve.
+- Start laravel application using php artisan serve.